johnwhitington/cpdf-source/cpdf.1.md

 **-no-edit**

-: Cannot change the document
+: Cannot change the document.

 **-no-print**

-: Cannot print the document
+: Cannot print the document.

 **-no-copy**

-: Cannot select or copy text or graphics
+: Cannot select or copy text or graphics.

 **-no-annot**

-: Cannot add or change form fields or annotations
+: Cannot add or change form fields or annotations.

 **-no-forms**

-: Cannot edit form fields
+: Cannot edit form fields.

 **-no-extract**

-: Cannot extract text or graphics
+: Cannot extract text or graphics.

 **-no-assemble**

-: Cannot merge files etc.
+: Cannot, for example, merge files.

 **-no-hq-print**

-: Cannot print high-quality
+: Cannot print high-quality.

-cpdf -decrypt \[-decrypt-force] in.pdf owner=\<owner password> -o out.pdf

 Note: Adobe Acrobat and Adobe Reader may show slightly different permissions in info dialogues – this is a result of policy changes and not a bug in Cpdf.
 You may need to experiment.

+**cpdf -decrypt** \[-decrypt-force] **in.pdf owner=\<owner password> -o out.pdf**

 : Decrypt a document, given its owner password.

 **-decrypt-force**

 : Decrypt even without the owner password, using just the user password.
 The user password is often blank.

 # 5. COMPRESSION

-cpdf -decompress \[-just-content] in.pdf -o out.pdf
+**cpdf -decompress** \[-just-content] **in.pdf -o out.pdf**

-: Decompress the streams in a PDF file, for instance to manually inspect it.
+Decompress the streams in a PDF file, for instance to manually inspect it.

 **-just-content**

-: Only decompress page content streams
+: Only decompress page content streams.

--jbig2dec
+**-jbig2dec**

 : Give the path to the jbig2dec program which Cpdf uses, if available, to decompress JBIG2 streams.

-cpdf -compress in.pdf -o out.pdf
+**cpdf -compress in.pdf -o out.pdf**

-: Compress any streams which are uncompressed using the FlateDecode method, with the exception of metadata streams.
+Compress any streams which are uncompressed using the FlateDecode method, with the exception of metadata streams.

-cpdf -squeeze in.pdf \[-squeeze-log-to \<filename>] \[-squeeze-no-pagedata] -o out.pdf
+**cpdf -squeeze in.pdf** \[-squeeze-log-to \<filename>] \[-squeeze-no-pagedata] **-o out.pdf**

-: Squeeze a file by coalescing like objects, and various other maneuvers.
+Squeeze a file by coalescing like objects, and various other methods.

 **-squeeze-log-to**